Tea Party protests

-The Tea Party protests were a series of protests throughout the United States that began in early 2009.
-The protests were part of the larger political Tea Party movement.
-Most Tea Party activities have since been focused on opposing efforts of the Obama administration, and on recruiting, nominating, and supporting candidates for state and national elections.
+The Tea Party protests were a series of protests throughout the United States that began in early 2009 as part of the larger political Tea Party movement.

-The name "Tea Party" is a reference to the Boston Tea Party, whose principal aim was to protest taxation without representation.
-Tea Party protests evoked images, slogans and themes from the American Revolution, such as tri-corner hats and yellow Gadsden "Don't Tread on Me" flags.
-The letters T-E-A have been used by some protesters to form the backronym "Taxed Enough Already".

-Commentators promoted Tax Day events on various blogs, Twitter, and Facebook, while the Fox News Channel regularly featured televised programming leading into and promoting various protest activities.
-Reaction to the tea parties included counter-protests expressing support for the Obama administration, and dismissive or mocking media coverage of both the events and their promoters.
+Commentators promoted Tax Day Tea Party events on various blogs, Twitter, and Facebook, while the Fox News Channel regularly featured televised programming leading into and promoting various protest activities.
+Reaction to the Tea Party protests included counter-protests expressing support for the Obama administration, and dismissive or mocking media coverage of both the events and their promoters.

 List of events

 Among other events, protests were held on: